DDlabAU/carving/X-Carve.md

 -	Tjek at hastigheden på fræseren ikke er sat for lavt.

+- Tjek at kontakten på fræseren er sat på *on*.

--	Tjek spindle af i easel.
+-	Start fræseren ved at trykke på *Turn spindle on* i easel.

+- Tjek at fræseren kører og bekræft dette ved at trykke på *The spindle is on*.

 #### Begynd dit carve!